obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

   odd changes particular for particular chipsets.
 Rather, we should choose to reduce complexity within the Kubelet over time.

+  One example how current managers could be lavareged for that can be seen in the [CPU Pooler](https://github.com/nokia/CPU-Pooler) project where a device plugin is used to handle cpu and memory management.
+In contrast to this work our CCI approach concentrates on CPU and memory and will not require to do initial reservation of system resources to handle user applications.
+  The realisation of CCI is clearly separated from other components and will enable a functional and seamless integration with other device plugins and DRA plugins.
+  In later phase of CCI development will consider handling cpu and memory resources also for pods not requiring drivers/plugins to run, by leveraging existing code base (post-alpha goal - it can also include refactoring of existing code base).
+Further, CCI approach will cover required interfaces to identify available cpu and memory resource so that correct scheduling can be performed.

 ## Infrastructure Needed

 We may choose to add in a repo that allows donations of plugins specific to particular